AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/15_proxies.md

 // 8
 ```

-Notice that i'm writing `_name` instead of `name` etc.., the `_` symbol is used in `JavaScript` convention to define **Private** properties, meaning properties that are should not be accessed by instances of the same class.
+Notice that i'm writing `_name` instead of `name` etc.., the `_` symbol is used in `JavaScript` convention to define **Private** properties, meaning properties that should not be accessed by instances of the same class.
 That is not something that `JavaScript` enforces, it's just for developers to quickly identify **Private** properties.
-The reason why i'm using it here is because if i was to call:
+The reason why I’m using it here is because if I were to call:

 ```javascript
 set name(newName){